lifewawj/note-taker/README.md

 Video Demonstration of How to use the app:
 ![GIF of Note Taker](public/assets/note-taker-tutorial.gif)

+You can access the deployed version of the application by following this [link](https://ucsd-ajs-note-taker-6c105c85e30a.herokuapp.com/).
+Please note that the server may be down due to AJ's personal decision not to run the app anymore.

+**Disclaimer:** As of the last update to this README, the server hosting the application may be inactive, and the deployed app might not be accessible.
+If you encounter any issues or are unable to access the application, it could be due to the server being offline.

 ## Features

 - Create, save, and delete notes